changbingY/LingGym/README.md

 In this github repo.
 We release three types of datasets:

-1. Benchmark data (Main): the complete dataset used for benchmark evaluation.
+1. Benchmark data (Main): the complete multiple choice dataset used for benchmark evaluation.

 2. CSV files: extracted examples and explanations from grammar books.